 |RA||Vehicles that have undergone complete repair from minor accidents|

-How-to verify a JDM Dealership is not a scam
+How to verify a JDM Dealership is not a scam

-The first step to identifying a genuine dealer is to visit their website, check the company details and contact information, including browsing the inventory list and photos.
-In addition, visit their social media account, read the comments in the comment section, read the customers’ testimonials and service reviews on Facebook, Instagram, Twitter, and their website.
+The first step to identifying a genuine dealer is to visit their website, and check the company details and contact information, including browsing the inventory list and photos.
+In addition, visit their social media account, read the comments in the comment section, and read the customers’ testimonials and service reviews on Facebook, Instagram, Twitter, and their website.

 Make sure to check for regular posts, followers, subscribers, page likes, videos, and other information on the page.
 Search Google Map to confirm the address and company details of the dealer.